mhorpheus/test/DFIR-Triage-Scoping.md

-# IRIS Global Triage and Scoping Call Procedures
+# XFIR Global Triage and Scoping Call Procedures

 ## Table of Contents